me-shaon/GLWTPL/README.md

 - Built an awesome project in a Hackathon/Code-competition?
 Want to license it?
 This is the license for you.
 - Your college/university course/lab work and this license are a match made in heaven.

+### Contribution Guideline
+See the [Contribution Guideline](https://github.com/me-shaon/GLWTPL/wiki#contribution-guideline) before bother me with some fancy PR.

 ### Translations
 * [Arabic - العربيه](translations/LICENSE_ar-AR)